Retrospected/GraphSecretsHunter/README.md

 ```
 graphunter.py [-h] -auth jwt|appreg -keywords KEYWORDS [-e ENTITYTYPES] [-a] [-l] [-f FILTER] [-debug]

-Crawling O365 for secrets using the GraphAPI.
+Searching for secrets based on keywords on Office365 sources using the Microsoft Graph API.

 options:
   -h, --help            Show this help message and exit.